 After I stopped laughing, I thought I would enlighten my readers on the kinds of problems kids have with their feet.
-In fact, if you happen to have kids, a great way to educate yourself and them is to ask for a copy of our free coloring book with fun bunny pictures and lots of information about childhood foot issues.
+In fact, if you happen to have kids, a great way to educate yourself and them is to ask for a copy of our free coloring book with fun pictures and information about childhood foot issues.
 Here is a good summary to tide you through until you get your free coloring book.

 Kids have foot pain just like adults, but because of their rapidly growing bones and tendons, they often have confusing symptoms and need to be treated in different ways.

 Some kids are just born with, to put it simply, jacked up feet.
 Arches that are really high (caves feet) or practically non-existent (flat feet or calcaneal valgus) are common, with varying symptoms.
 Some kids walk and run really strange, often tripping and falling.
 Some kids have severe problems fitting shoes or wearing them out rapidly.
-Many kids experience "growing pains" or cramps in their feet and lower legs - these are never normal despite what many pediatrician's are taught to believe.
-Heavier kids have more foot related issues, but skinny kids have foot pain too.
+Many kids experience "growing pains" or cramps in their feet and lower legs - these are never normal despite what many pediatricians are taught to believe.
+Heavier kids have more foot related issues, but thinner kids have foot pain too.

 Kids with abnormal feet and gait issues often suffer from traveling pains and overuse sports injuries.

 The most common is calcaneal apophysitis, a.k.a.
-Sever's disease, a.k.a. pediatric heel pain.
+Sever's disease or pediatric heel pain.
 These kids have pain in their growth plate that worsens with activity.
 I saw a lot of this in the last few days due to early season football and soccer.
 The cleats and the increases activity are the beginning of the perfect storm of pediatric heel pain.
 Add to that the love of barefoot and flip flops, we have an early Fall epidemic of heel pain.
 The good news is that pediatric heel pain is often pretty easy to treat if you focus on the cause, improper biomechanics, or simply said, jacked up feet.